Starcounter/Docs/guides/working-with-starcounter/kernel-q-and-a/README.md

 ### Are hot backups safe?

-No, it is not safe to do backups on active databases.
-More information can be found in [Making Database Backups](https://starcounter.io/guides/tools/run-starcounter-in-production/#making-database-backups).
+No, it is generally not safe to do backups on active databases unless certain procedures are followed.
+This procedures and more can be found in [Making Database Backups](https://starcounter.io/guides/tools/run-starcounter-in-production/#making-database-backups).

 ### What happens when the power goes off?